cshjnim/World_Guess_Game/README.md

 6. Search and Study for javascript for Word Guess Game.
 7. Also, watch the demo.
 8. Create a theme for the game.
+9. Choose the word! - Inception, Harry Potter, Matrix, Lord of the Ring, Iron Man, Transformers, Avengers
-8. Create javascript layout for theme music playing and Create music folder to add theme songs.
+10. Create javascript layout for theme music playing and Create music folder to add theme songs.
+12. Add images for the user's hint.
+Image will change when they guess.
+13. Create variable, function, process of javasript.